 If we look at the above way of learning from a child’s perspective, a teacher is making certain assumptions:

-- Every child has learnt equally in those 30 to 45 minutes
+- Every child has learned equally in those 30 to 45 minutes

 - If I keep doing this day after day, all children will be equally ready for the exam at the end of the year

 We at iDream Education believe that the above assumptions are not so valid in the modern world we have today.
-We are failing to understand that every child is unique and therefore has his or her own ability to hear, read, understand, comprehend and remember.
+We are failing to understand that every child is unique and therefore has his or her own ability to hear, read, understand, comprehend, remember and so, learn.
 Some may be fast learners while some may be slow.
-Some may like to read more, others may like to watch more, while some others may simply like to experience things to enable learning.
+Some may like to read more, others may like to watch more.
+While some others may simply like to experience things to enable learning.
 It is not that these aspects of a child’s personality have been unknown to us.
 Our education system however refuses to accept this fact even after years of extensive research in this space.

-In fact, with smart classes or e-learning labs, we have merely created an extension of the teacher led classroom experience for the child.
+In fact, with our smart class solution iPrep Digital Classroom or with iPrep Digital Library, we have merely created an extension of the teacher-led classroom experience for the child.
 When smart classes were first introduced in schools, it was considered as the most innovative step.
-What educationists and researchers failed to understand that the one computer system, which has been placed in the e learning lab, is nothing but a replacement of the teacher.
+What educationists and researchers failed to understand that the one computer system, which has been placed in the e-learning lab, is nothing but a replacement of the teacher.
 The child still has 30 to 45 minutes to watch animated videos, understand the topic and be ready for the exams.
 While it may make learning a little more interesting, but smart classes fail to appreciate the uniqueness of each child.

-Another issue with smart classes has been teacher’s reluctance to use them.
-A good number of teachers in our government schools are not tech savvy and to them using and maintaining a costly machine appears more like a burden.
+Another issue with smart classes has been teachers’ reluctance to use them.
+A good number of teachers in our government schools are not tech-savvy.
+To them using and maintaining a costly machine appears more like a burden.

 So, you may ask, what’s next then?

-The tablet based interactive learning is the next wave of innovation happening in the education space.
-These are still early days though and we shall have more updates in the times to come on how learning on tablets or smartphones will really have an impact on improving the learning levels of children in the government schools.
+The tablet-based interactive learning is the next wave of innovation happening in the education space.
+These are still early days though.
+We shall have more updates in the times to come on how learning on tablets or smartphones will really have an impact on improving the learning levels of children in government schools.

-If you would like to know more about our tablet based initiative, please do visit the link below:
+If you would like to know more about our tablet-based initiative, please visit the link below:

-We would also love to hear your views on what do you think whether tablet based learning is the answer to truly engaging the child and improving the quality of learning in our government schools.
+We would also love to hear your views on what you think.
+Whether tablet-based learning is the answer to truly engaging the child in learning?
+Will it improve the quality of learning in our government schools?